 Williams Olefins Plant Explosion – June 13, 2013

-On June 13 a plant explosion occurred in Geismar, LA, which is roughly 20 miles outside of Baton Rouge.
+On June 13, 2013, a plant explosion occurred in Geismar, LA, which is roughly 20 miles outside of Baton Rouge.
+A preliminary findings report was issued, suggesting the incident was the result of a vapor cloud that formed after a re-boiler ruptured.
+The vapor cloud was then ignited within seconds by an unknown heat or flame source.
 Per reports following the blast, the accident was caused by the failure of a heat exchanger, which triggered investigations by both the U.S. Occupational Safety and Health Administration and the U.S. Chemical Safety and Hazard Investigation Board.
 The plant had been originally built by Allied Chemical in 1968 and was later transferred to Williams Olefins in 1999 where it was used to produce ethylene and propylene.
 The blasts could be felt for several miles outside of the chemical plant and shelter in place orders were quickly issued.

-Our Accident Lawyers Have Secured $1 Billion for Injured Workers
+Our Accident Lawyers Have Secured over $10 Billion for the Injured

 Our chemical plant explosion lawyers fight for workers and workers’ families to ensure that they receive what they need to heal and move forward.
-Our firm has secured record-setting verdicts and settlements on behalf of bereaved families, recovering over $1 billion for our clients in the last 5 years.
+Our firm has secured record-setting verdicts and settlements on behalf of bereaved families, recovering over $10 billion for our clients.
 As a result, our clients are able to pay for the medical care and losses that result from catastrophic injuries, chemical exposure, fatalities, and unimaginable grief.
 We believe each case helps future workers stay safe by sending a message to large corporations: value the lives of their employees above all else.

 If you need the skill of an experienced industrial accident attorney, contact our firm today.